WHAT SAFETY AND HEALTH GUIDELINES DO I NEED TO FOLLOW?

 - A fun but non-contact-oriented way of passing the peace will be implemented rather than the shaking of hands or giving of hugs.

 - The offering will no longer be received through the passing of the plate.
-Online giving will be encouraged.
-Envelope offerings or cash offerings will be received via locked stations just before the entrance to the Narthex.
+Online giving is encouraged.
+Envelope offerings or cash offerings can be received in the box just before the entrance to the main room.

 - You will be offered the elements by means of a pre-filled Communion cup that include a single portion serving of juice with a Communion wafer sealed in a separate compartment on top of the juice.
 Social distancing will be maintained as we receive the sacrament together.
 There will be a disposable bag for your used cup in the hymnal holder.